Coastal Chinese city joins parts of Taiwan in shutting down schools and offices for Typhoon Doksuri

 The storm will travel through the Taiwan Strait on Thursday and make landfall in China's Fujian province on Friday.

-The typhoon swept through northern Philippine provinces with ferocious wind and rain Wednesday, leaving at least six people dead and displacing thousands of others as it blew roofs off houses, flooded low-lying villages and triggered dozens of landslides.
+The typhoon swept through northern Philippine provinces with ferocious wind and rain on Wednesday, leaving at least nine people dead, including four members of a family whose house was buried in a landslide, and displacing thousands of villagers.

+Authorities expect the death toll to rise as more provincial reports come in.
+The storm caused widespread power outages and agricultural damage and prompted the suspension of work, classes and sea travel for about two days, disaster response officials said.

-Associated Press reporter Huizhong Wu in Taipei, Taiwan contributed to this report.
+Associated Press reporters Huizhong Wu in Taipei, Taiwan, and Jim Gomez in Manila, Philippines, contributed to this report.

 Credit: AP